hpiwowar/citation11k/analysis/stats.md

-The multivariate regression included attributes to model an article's journal, journal impact factor, date of publication, number of authors, number of previous citations of the fist and last author, number of previous publications of the last author, whether the paper was about animals or plants, and whether the data was made publicly available.
+The multivariate regression included attributes to represent an article's journal, journal impact factor, date of publication, number of authors, number of previous citations of the fist and last author, number of previous publications of the last author, whether the paper was about animals or plants, and whether the data was made publicly available.
 Citations were <code class="knitr inline">9</code>% higher for papers with available data, independent of other variables (95% confidence intervals [<code class="knitr inline">5</code>%
 , <code class="knitr inline">13</code>% ], p < 0.01).